Ayushd785/riscv-Audiomark-lab/blog.md

 ## The Beginning: A Challenge Wrapped in an Opportunity

-When I joined the **LFX RISC-V Mentorship Program** under Edward Cheshire, I had no idea I'd end up spending weeks wrestling with vector intrinsics, Docker containers, and QEMU emulation.
+When I started exploring **RISC-V Vector extension (RVV)** optimization, I had no idea I'd end up spending weeks wrestling with vector intrinsics, Docker containers, and QEMU emulation.
 But that's exactly what happened — and the results were beyond anything I expected.

 The goal was deceptively simple: **Port EEMBC's AudioMark benchmark to RISC-V and optimize it using the Vector extension (RVV).**